 So if a short sale is in your near future, be sure to find out who’s negotiating that short sale.

 Why didn’t the short sale settle or close?
 What happens next?

 It’s discouraging for all parties involved when a short sale transaction fails.
 As a seller it’s extremely important to not give up.
 Most real estate listing agents accept a declination from the bank as final.
 But rarely is it truly “final”.
 It’s a listing agent’s job to show the bank why they should accept a submitted offer.
 If a property has been priced right or has been on the market for some time and a fair offer was submitted, there is no reason the bank won’t accept the offer.
 The agent needs to get to the right person at the bank who actually has the authority to make a financial decision.
-Getting to the right person is the most important step in a short sale transaction!
+Getting to, and communicating with, the right person is the most important step in a short sale transaction!
 This is how I’ve been able to personally close more short sales than most Philadelphia area real estate agents.

 Generally it’s the seller in a failed short sale transaction who loses the most.
 Many sellers shut down and decide that their home “can’t be sold.”
 Not true!
 You just need to find the right short sale realtor – a realtor who has successfully closed short sales!
 When interviewing an agent ask him or her “How many short sales have you closed?” and ask for the list of property addresses.
 Sold homes are available in public records and is not proprietary information.
 If your agent cannot or will not provide answers to these questions, find another agent specializing in short sales who will.